-In October 2018, the government announced Climate Action Incentive (CAI) payments.
-These payments are designed to return the proceeds from the fuel charge to residents of the provinces who use the federal system of carbon pollution pricing: Ontario, New Brunswick, Manitoba and Saskatchewan.
+Climate Action Incentive (CAI) payments are designed to return the proceeds from the fuel charge to residents of the provinces who use the federal system of carbon pollution pricing: Ontario, New Brunswick, Manitoba, Saskatchewan and Alberta.

 A list of the 2019 CAI payment amounts appears in this report from the Department of Finance.